YottaDB/YDBDoc/ProgGuide/langext.rst

 Data Interchange
 ~~~~~~~~~~~~~~~~~~~

-The support for Unicode in YottaDB only affects the interpretation of data in databases, and not databases themselves, a simple way to convert from a ZWR format extract in one mode to an extract in the other is to load it in the database using a process in the mode in which it was generated, and to once more extract it from the database using a process in the other mode.
+The support for Unicode® in YottaDB only affects the interpretation of data in databases, and not databases themselves, a simple way to convert from a ZWR format extract in one mode to an extract in the other is to load it in the database using a process in the mode in which it was generated, and to once more extract it from the database using a process in the other mode.

 If a sequence of 8-bit octets contains bytes other than those in the ASCII range (0 through 127), an extract in ZWR format for the same sequence of bytes is different in "M" and "UTF-8" modes.
 In "M" mode, the $C() values in a ZWR format extract are always equal to or less than 255.
 In "UTF-8" mode, they can have larger values - the code-points of legal characters in Unicode can be far greater than 255.